With a verified teacher account on Code.org, one has access to additional materials not found under a regular teacher account.

 You can become a verified teacher by:

-- Attending Code.org Professional Development for our CS Discoveries or CS Principles courses - this process should happen automatically once you've attended Professional Development OR
+- Attending Code.org Professional Development for our CSD/P/A courses - This process should happen automatically once you've attended Professional Development, OR:

 Can I teach the course even if I am not verified yet?